White Paper of 1939: Arab reactions

-Zionists
+Zionist reactions

 Zionist groups in Palestine immediately rejected the White Paper and began a campaign of attacks on government property and Arab civilians, which lasted for several months.
 On 18 May, a Jewish general strike was called.

 On 27 February 1939, in response to enthusiastic Arab demonstrations after reports that the British were proposing to allow independence to Palestine on the same terms as Iraq, a co-ordinated Irgun bombing campaign across the country killed 38 Arabs and wounded 44.

 In response to the White Paper, the right-wing Zionist militant group Irgun began formulating plans for a rebellion to evict the British and to establish an independent Jewish state.
 Ze'ev Jabotinsky, the founder of Irgun, who had been exiled from Palestine by the British, proposed a plan for a revolt to take place in October 1939, which he sent to the Irgun High Command in six coded letters.
 Jabotinsky's plan, he and other "illegals" would start by arriving in Palestine by boat.
 Then, the Irgun would help him and the other passengers escape.
 Next, the Irgun would raid and occupy Government House and other British centres of power in Palestine, raise the Jewish national flag and hold them for at least 24 hours, even at a heavy cost.
 Simultaneously, Zionist leaders in Western Europe and the United States would proclaim an independent Jewish state in Palestine and function as a government-in-exile.
 Irgun seriously considered carrying out the plan but was concerned over the heavy losses that would be inevitable.
 Irgun leader Avraham Stern, who would later break from Irgun to form Lehi, formed a plan for 40,000 armed Jewish fighters recruited in Europe to sail to Palestine and join the rebellion.
-The Polish government supported his plan and began training Jews and setting aside weaponry for them.
+The Polish government supported his plan and began training Irgun members and setting aside weaponry for 10,000 men for a proposed invasion of Palestine in April 1940.
 However, the outbreak of World War II in September 1939 quickly put an end to those plans.

-After the outbreak of war in September 1939, the head of the Jewish Agency for Palestine, David Ben-Gurion declared, "We will fight the White Paper as if there is no war, and fight the war as if there is no White Paper."
+After the outbreak of war in September 1939, the head of the Jewish Agency for Palestine, David Ben-Gurion declared, “we must help the [British] army as if there were no White Paper, and we must fight the White Paper as if there were no war.”